.

 – RAIL HOLDER: For lying slides on or to dry slides.

-• Other Microscope related options.
+• View other Microscope related options.

 SKU: MICROSCOPE-SLIDE-related Categories: ,